asanchezyali/asanchezyali/README.md

 ## About Me 🧠

-I'm a mathematician with extensive experience in software development, artificial intelligence, and blockchain technologies.
-My diverse skill set spans multiple programming languages including Python, JavaScript, Rust, C++, and C, allowing me to tackle a wide range of complex problems and projects.
-With a strong foundation in mathematical principles, I bring a unique perspective to software engineering and data analysis.
-My expertise in AI encompasses machine learning algorithms, neural networks, and natural language processing, while my blockchain knowledge covers smart contract development and decentralized applications.
-Driven by a critical, curious, and creative mindset, I'm constantly exploring new ideas, staying updated with cutting-edge technologies, and seeking innovative ways to improve my work.
-This approach enables me to develop efficient, scalable solutions and contribute meaningfully to challenging projects across various domains of computer science and mathematics.
+I'm a senior software developer with a strong background in mathematics and extensive experience in software development, artificial intelligence, and blockchain technologies.
+My diverse skill set includes proficiency in programming languages such as Python, JavaScript, Rust, C++, and C, enabling me to tackle a wide array of complex problems and projects.

+With a solid foundation in mathematical principles, I provide a unique perspective on software engineering and data analysis.
+My expertise in AI encompasses machine learning algorithms, neural networks, and natural language processing, while my knowledge of blockchain includes smart contract development and decentralized applications.

+Driven by a critical, curious, and creative mindset, I continuously explore new ideas and stay updated with cutting-edge technologies.
+This approach allows me to develop efficient, scalable solutions and make meaningful contributions to challenging projects across various domains of computer science and mathematics.

+I'm excited to collaborate on innovative projects that push the boundaries of technology and create impactful solutions.

 ## Professional Experience 💼